- Where Does IoT Fit in Healthcare?

 Moodables

-Stress can often cause declining mental health, and there are times when patients with mental disorders or neurovascular problems need to uplift their moods.
+Stress can often deteriorate mental health, and there are times when patients with mental disorders or neurovascular problems need to uplift their moods.
 Various moodable devices developed by companies like Melon, Muse, and Emotiv claim to improve post-traumatic stress disorder and help patients relax.
 These devices are mounted on the head, passing low-intensity currents to the brain.
-These electrical impulses help to alleviate the pain and lighten up the mind.
+These electrical impulses help alleviate the stress and lighten up the mood/mind.

 Smart Thermometers